lyndskg/MakeItCpp/README.md

 # MakeItCpp
-## DEFAULT MAKEFILE TEMPLATE

-INCLUDE FUCKING LIBCURL INTO MAKEFILE

-Generally for C++??
+DEFAULT MAKEFILE TEMPLATE, INCLUDE FUCKING LIBCURL INTO MAKEFILE Generally for C++??
 Tweak as needed

 MakeItCpp is an innovative coding project that aims to provide default Makefile templates for C++ programmers.
 The project offers a collection of pre-configured Makefile templates that enable C++ developers to quickly set up their build environment and compile C++ projects with ease.
 MakeItCpp simplifies the process of creating and managing Makefiles, saving developers valuable time and effort in the project setup phase.

-Key Features:
+## Key Features:
 1. Default Makefile Templates: MakeItCpp offers a variety of default Makefile templates, each tailored to different project structures and configurations.
 2. Customization Options: Developers can customize the Makefile templates according to their specific project requirements and preferences.
 3. C++ Project Management: MakeItCpp assists in managing C++ projects by handling the compilation, linking, and build process.